lejugeti/lejugeti/README.md

  Hello there, I'm Antoine Parize, an Information Technologies engineer.

- I crave developing softwares that ease my daily life, or creating video games on my free time.
+ I love developing softwares that ease my daily life, or creating video games on my free time.

  When I'm not reading books or cooking, I often take time to learn new technologies or frameworks in order to use them in my personnal projects.

  What's more ?
-I play board games a lot and I love challenges !
+I play board games and Magic the Gathering a lot !

  ## Connect with me :